SWC-Python-Club/SWC-Bot/README.md

 # SWC-Bot
-a discord bot for the the python workshop discord sercer
+a discord bot for the the python workshop discord server